-Below are three different scenarios that a trainee could face.
-We have summarised the path they would take and how a referral to the Professional Support and Wellbeing Service would be beneficial to the situation.
+Below are some example scenarios that a trainee could face.
+We have summarised the path they could take and how a referral to the Professional Support and Wellbeing Service would be beneficial to the situation.

 Case Study One